-Here's how benefits are coordinated when a claim is made:
+9.1.1.1.
+Here's here's here's here's here's are coordinated when a claim is made:

-- The primary plan pays benefits first, without regard to any other plan. - When the retiree plan is secondary, the amount it will pay will be figured by subtracting the benefits payable by the other plan from 100% of expenses covered by the retiree plan on that claim.
-The plan pays the difference between the amount the other plan paid and 100% of expenses the retiree plan would cover. - Neither plan pays more than it would without coordination of benefits.
+- The primary plan pays benefits first, without regard to any other plan. - When the Rretiree Health pPlan is secondary, the amount it will pay will be figured by subtracting the benefits payable by the other plan from 100% of expenses covered by the retiree plan on that claim.
+The plan pays the difference between the amount the other plan paid and 100% of expenses the rRetiree Health pPlan would cover. - In addition, when the retiree plan is the secondary plan, charges shall be applied to satisfy the retiree plan deductible in the order received by the claims administrator.
+Two or more charges received at the same time will be applied starting with the largest first. - Neither plan pays more than it would without coordination of benefits.
 Benefits payable under another plan include the benefits that would have been payable whether or not a claim was actually submitted to the plan. - Services which are limited to a maximum number of services in a year are not increased by having other coverage.
 For example, if you have two plans that each cover a single vision exam each year, the plans coordinate to cover up to 100% of a single vision exam; they do not pay for two vision exams in a year.